pr222/home-environment/README.md

 ```

 In order to easily choose what property to query the link is followed by the property ID, which in this case are used in the environment variables ```TEMPERATURE_ID``` and ```HUMIDITY_ID```.

+More information of how to make calls to [Arduino's REST API](https://www.arduino.cc/reference/en/iot/api/).

 ### For communicating with SMHI's Open API
 You can check their [documentation](http://opendata.smhi.se/apidocs/metobs/index.html) for how to find and use different endpoints.